troch/gulp-memory-cache/README.md

 - `name` (required): the cache name

-Returns the last time a cache was updated.
+Returns the last time a cache was updated, can be used in lieu of `gulp.lastRun()`.